Obsidian-TTRPG-Community/ObsidianTTRPGShare/TTRPGShare-Pathfinder-2E-Vault/fantasy-statblocks/default-layout/readme.md

 3. Most fields accept markdown (But do not use asterisks, use underscores!)
 4. Conditional fields

-\* ITS Theme users, there may still be *some* formatting issues until the new release.
-Alternatively, you can switch to using ITS Beta.

 ### A Special Thanks To...